stevewongv/DSC-PyTorch/README.md

     year = {2018}
 }

-@article{hu2019direction,
+@article{hu2020direction,
-    author = {Hu, Xiaowei and Fu, Chi-Wing and Zhu, Lei and Qin, Jing and Heng, Pheng-Ann},
-    title = {Direction-Aware Spatial Context Features for Shadow Detection and Removal},
-    journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+     author = {Hu, Xiaowei and Fu, Chi-Wing and Zhu, Lei and Qin, Jing and Heng, Pheng-Ann}, title = {Direction-Aware Spatial Context Features for Shadow Detection and Removal}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, pages={2795--2808},
-    year  = {2019},
+     year = {2020}
-    note={to appear}
 }

 Modified DSC module is used in SPANet: